April Reston Book Club Meeting - Stretch

 About the Book Club Meeting

 The PMIWDC Reston Book Club is a forum for talking about books that touch on the widely varied challenges of project and program management.
-Our meeting on Hacking Growth will take place on Wednesday, October 25, 2017.
-We will meet in the first floor meeting room in the offices of CACI from 5:30pm - 6:30pm.
+Our meeting on Stretch will take place on Wednesday, April 25, 2018.
+We will meet in the first-floor meeting room in the offices of CACI from 5:30pm - 6:30pm.

 Read more about the format of the book club in "About the Book Club" below.